 Librarians Supporting Humanitarian Information Efforts: A Look at OpenStreetMap Mapping and the Evidence Aid COVID-19 Evidence Collection

 Access to reliable data and information plays an important role in the response to the coronoavirus pandemic.
-This webinar highlights two outlets in which librarians are key players in humanitarian information efforts, OpenStreetMap mapping and the Evidence Aid COVID-19 Evidence Collection.
+This webinar highlights two outlets in which librarians are critical players in humanitarian information efforts; OpenStreetMap mapping and the Evidence Aid COVID-19 Evidence Collection.

 OpenStreetMap (OSM) is a collaborative project to create a free editable map of the world.
 The map geodata is the project’s primary output.
 The Humanitarian OpenStreetMap Team (HOT) is an international team dedicated to humanitarian action and community development through open mapping.
 Together OSM and HOT are fighting COVID-19 via three key services: 1. using the UN Humanitarian Data Exchange and similar resources to meet the basic data needs of government agencies and first responders; 2. prioritizing mapping projects so that high-need and high-risk areas receive priority mapping; and 3. creating new mapping projects in high-risk places.
 This webinar illustrates how librarians can use mapping to both meet humanitarian information needs and as a data literacy instruction model for students.